SaxbyMod/SabyModEnums/README.md

 Charged Barage: Pay 4 life to increase Power Of All Cards

-Camera Gives player a copy of the card you killed
+Wildlife Camera: Gives player a copy of the card you killed

-Grimora's Quill Spawns 0 attack 1 health corpses
+Dusty Quill: when a card dies while a card with this sigil is on the board a corpse is spawned.
+Corpse is defined as: Health - 1, Attack - 0

+Bleached Brush: Activates Bleach effect